 The Council provides waste and recycling services that protect public health and the environment.
-Waste is managed in three subactivities: Waste Reduction - reducing waste at source, Resource Recovery diverting waste from landfill and Waste Disposal - collecting, transporting and disposing of waste.
+Waste Management is managed in three sub-activities: waste management and minimisation and recycling, refuse collection and landfill provision.

-Services include weekly kerbside refuse and recycling collection, public recycling drop off facilities and public place litter and recycling bins, a resource recovery park, green waste drop off sites, greenwaste facilities and promoting waste minimisation initiatives.
+Waste management and recycling services include weekly kerbside refuse and recycling collection, public recycling and litterbins, a resource recovery park, green waste drop off sites, composting facilities and promoting waste minimisation initiatives.
 Rural areas are serviced by rural drop off points where economically viable.
 A landfill facility at Victoria Flats, and transfer stations in Queenstown and Wanaka, process waste and manage the safe disposal of hazardous materials.

 We have recently reviewed the Waste Management and Minimisation Plan (WMMP).
-The new plan will be adopted with the Ten Year Plan (June 2018).
+The current plan will remain in place until the new one is adopted prior to the Ten Year Plan being completed.
 The WMMP identifies our vision, goals, objectives, targets and methods for achieving effective and efficient waste management and minimisation.